John Sherman: Garfield's assassination and the Pendleton Act

 After the special session of Congress had adjourned, Sherman returned home to Mansfield.
 He spoke on behalf of Ohio Governor Charles Foster's effort for a second term and went to Kenyon College with ex-President Hayes, where he received an honorary degree.
 Sherman looked forward to staying with his wife at home for an extended period for the first time in years, when news arrived that Garfield had been shot in Washington.
-The assassin, Charles J. Guiteau, was a deranged office-seeker who believed that Garfield's successor would appoint him to a patronage job.
-After lingering for several months, Garfield died, and Arthur became president.
+The gunman, Charles J. Guiteau, was a deranged office-seeker who believed that Garfield's successor would appoint him to a patronage job.
+After lingering for two months, Garfield died, and Arthur became president.
 After completing a long-planned visit to Yellowstone National Park and other Western sites with his brother William, Sherman returned to a second special session of Congress in October 1881.

 Garfield's assassination by an office-seeker amplified the public demand for civil service reform.
 Both Democratic and Republican leaders realized that they could attract the votes of reformers by turning against the spoils system, and by 1882 a bipartisan effort began in favor of reform.
 In the previous Congress, Sherman's fellow Ohio Senator, Democrat George H. Pendleton, had introduced legislation that required selection of civil servants based on merit as determined by an examination, but Congress declined to act on it right away.
 Republicans lost seats in the 1882 congressional elections, in which Democrats campaigned on the reform issue, and in the lame duck session were more amenable to civil service reform.
 Sherman spoke in favor of merit selection and against removing employees from office without cause.
 He was against the idea that civil servants should have unlimited terms of office but believed that efficiency, not political activity, should determine an employee's length of service.
 Sherman voted in favor of Pendleton's bill, and the Senate approved it 38–5.
 The House concurred by a vote of 155–47.
 Arthur signed the Pendleton Civil Service Reform Act into law on January 16, 1883.